This guide describes the steps required for embedding Logtalk and Logtalk applications.

 paths.pl file must be called before the initialization goals in the

 core.pl file.
-But the order the backend Prolog compiler calls the initialization goals is system dependent (see the
+But the order that the GNU Prolog compiler calls the initialization goals is operating-system dependent (see its documentation and the

 adapters/NOTES.md file for details).
 Moreover, the files containing the pre-compiled built-in entities,